-Steve Gottlieb's NGC Notes
+Steve Gottlieb's NGC/IC/UGC Notes

-All my observations and notes were made at fairly dark observing sites used by clubs and individuals in the San Francisco bay area as well as various northern California star parties at Lassen National Park and northeastern California.
-In addition, a large number of summer observations were made at high elevation sites in the Sierras or the White Mountains east of Bishop.
-Generally, these observations were made with SQM readings from 21.3-21.9.
-Deep southern objects were observed on 8 weeklong observing trips to Australia using 14" to 30" scopes that were provided by Zane Hammond at his "Magellan Observatory" and at several OzSky Star Safaris.
-Some southern observations were also made using Ray Cash's 13" travel scope that I brought to Costa Rica and with C-8 from the southern end of Baja.
+All of my observations and notes were made at fairly dark observing sites used by clubs and individuals in the San Francisco bay area, as well as various northern California star parties, such as Lassen National Park and the Golden State Star Party (GSSP) in Adin.
+In addition, a large number of summer observations were made at high elevation sites in the Sierras or the White Mountains east of Bishop (Grandview campground).
+Generally, observations were made with SQM readings from 21.3–21.8.
+Deep southern objects were observed on 11 weeklong observing trips to Australia using 14-inch to 30-inch scopes that were provided by Zane Hammond at his “Magellan Observatory”(now closed) and at several OzSky Star Safaris.
+Some southern observations were also made using Ray Cash's 13-inch travel scope that I brought to Costa Rica and with a C-8 from southern Baja.

 Steve Gottlieb